mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 Is It Keto grew a small amount this month, though I've been trying to focus all of my attention on TinyPilot, as the ROI is much higher there.

 The one notable Is It Keto event was that I switched my display ads from AdSense to AdThrive.
-Frustratingly, it's required much more of my attention than I expected.
-The onboarding process involves lots of little steps where they'll ask me to fill out some form, wait a week, ask me to fill out another form, and on and on.
+Frustratingly, the transition has demanded much more of my attention than I expected.
+The onboarding process involved lots of little steps where they'll ask me to fill out some form, wait a week, ask me to fill out another form, and on and on.

-Finally, we finally got to the point of switching my site over to AdThrive ads, and it turned out that their JavaScript snippet didn't work on single-page apps.
-I get that a lot of their clients probably have WordPress sites, but c'mon!
+Finally, we reached the point of switching my site over to AdThrive ads, and it turned out that their JavaScript snippet didn't work on single-page apps, so it misbehaved on the Vue-based Is It Keto code.
+I get that a lot of their clients probably have WordPress sites, but... come on!
 An SPA shouldn't be such a curveball in 2020.

-That was a whole new can of worms because they kept on sending me broken, hacky JavaScript that was supposed to make my site compatible, I'd run it, report to them that it didn't work, they'd send me a new JavaScript snippet that was broken in a different way.
+That was a whole new can of worms because AdThrive kept sending me broken, hacky JavaScript that was supposed to make AdThrive play nicely with my site.
+I'd run it, report to them that it didn't work, and they'd send me a new JavaScript snippet that was broken in a different way.

 Finally, I convinced them to host the code on their side and cut me out of the debug loop.
-I'm not crazy about the fact that they're pushing code to production where the testing seems to be minimal to zero, but I don't have bandwidth to worry about it at the moment.
+I'm not crazy about the fact that they're pushing to production with what feels like insufficient testing, but I don't have bandwidth to worry about it at the moment.

 ### [Zestful](https://zestfuldata.com)